Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What property types dominate in Cabo San Lucas right now?

-In Cabo San Lucas in 2026, condos make up roughly 61% to 63% of all residential inventory, while detached houses represent about 25% to 30%, and the remaining share consists of townhouses and mixed-use residential units.
+In Cabo San Lucas in 2026, condos make up roughly 60% to 65% of foreign-buyer listings, detached houses make up about 25% to 30%, and villas, townhouses, and small mixed residential stock make up the rest.

 If you want to know more, you should read our dedicated analyses: